 By breaking free from BRELL, the Baltic states have insulated themselves from similar coercion.
 This transition ensures energy security and sends a strong political message: they are fully committed to European integration.

 The disconnection from BRELL marks a crucial step toward complete independence from Russian energy influence.
-However, vigilance is necessary as Moscow explores alternative means to exert pressure, including cyberattacks and disinformation campaigns.
+However, vigilance is necessary as Moscow explores alternative means to exert pressure, including cyberattacks, subversion, and disinformation campaigns.

-While the physical disconnection from the Russian grid is a success, new threats could emerge in response.
+While the physical disconnection from the Russian grid is a success, new threats have emerged in response.
+Russia’s toolkit for coercion extends well beyond energy supply — it includes cyber operations, physical sabotage, and information warfare.

 Cyberattacks on Energy Infrastructure